-The Recipe Redux urges it’s members this month to Break Out of Breakfast Boredom.
-I have time for breakfast and I eat an early meal every single day of the year as I’m always ravenous in the morning.
-But breakfast is an easy meal of the day to get into a rut, creating the sane thing over and over.
+What are you eating for breakfast these days?
+Same old thing?
+My favorite meal of the day, I actually make time for breakfast every single day of the year even if I’m running out the door.
+But breakfast is an easy meal of the day to get into a rut, creating the same thing over and over.
 That’s where green tea frozen yogurt breakfast cups come in!
 A frozen on-the-go treat, it’s not a muffin, it’s not a smoothie, it’s not a cup of yogurt but it does travel well.
 High protein, low sugar, packed with antioxidants and a little punch of caffeine, these little breakfast cups are perfect before a morning workout or on your commute.
+They also make a great snack later in the day because they’re sweetened naturally (with banana) so no danger of a sugar crash.

 Tips for Making Breakfast a Priority in the Morning